Song of the Sea: Musical settings

 Some of the song features in the 1998 animated film The Prince of Egypt.
-The text consists of a few selected lines and paraphrases from the Hebrew text inserted in the bridge of the song When You Believe.
+The text consists of a few selected lines and paraphrases from the Hebrew text inserted in the bridge of the song "When You Believe" (before the parting and in the reprise).

 Portions of the song are paraphrased in both of the melodic and textual variations of the popular African-American gospel music song, "O Mary Don't You Weep".